Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 ### User Media

-The tab ''' Media ''' contains a list of all media that is defined for out user.
+The tab ''' Media ''' contains a list of all media that are defined for our user.
 Media is used for sending notifications to the user.
-We can click the ''' Add ''' button.
+We can click the ```Add``` button.

 ![User Media](image/user-media.png)

-Adding the media here is not enough to receive notification we also need to configure our media properly and we still need to configure Actions as well.
+Adding the media here is not enough to receive notification; we also need to configure our media properly, and we still need to configure actions as well.
-When pressing the ''' Add ''' button we get a popup where we can select some information.
+When pressing the ''' Add ''' button, we get a popup where we can select some information.

 ![User Media popup](image/user-media-popup.png)